Chamaecyparis lawsoniana: Ecology

 The thick bark provides resistance to wildfires, and the species regenerates well on disrupted land in a variety of soils, but requires consistent moisture.
-It is shade tolerant, but not so much so as competing species western hemlock and white fir.
+It is shade tolerant, but not as much so as competing species western hemlock and white fir.
 The old-growth population near Coos Bay, Oregon, was wiped out by logging and wildfires in 1867–1868, and again by fire and root disease in 1936.

 Disease

 In the wild, the species is seriously and uniquely threatened by a root disease caused by the oomycete pathogen, Phytophthora lateralis, accidentally introduced in the early 1950s following the fungus's arrival to the Pacific Northwest on nursery trees.
 This disease is also a problem for horticultural plantings in some parts of North America.
 The tree is sometimes killed, though less often, by other species of Phytophthora.

 Phytophthora lateralis infection begins when mycelium, from a germinated spore, invade the roots.
 The infection then spreads through the inner bark and cambium around the base of the tree.
 Spread up the trunk is generally limited.
 Infected tissue dies and effectively girdles the tree.
 Large trees are more likely to be infected than small trees due to larger root areas (although all trees at the edges of infected streams will eventually succumb).
 However, large trees can often live with the infections for a longer duration (up to several years).

 C. lawsoniana in streamside populations are highly susceptible to P. lateralis infection.
 However, the rate of fungal spread through populations in dry upland areas appears to be slow.
 P. lateralis spreads through water via mobile spores (zoospores).
 The fungus also produces resting spores (chlamydospores) that can persist in soil for a long period of time.
 New infections generally begin when soil is transferred from an infected population to a non-infected population via water, human or animal movement.
 After initial infection in streamside populations, secondary spread via zoospores quickly infects all downstream individuals.

 Human facilitated spread is thought to be responsible for most new, and all long-distance, infections.
 Soil on vehicle tires, especially logging trucks and other off-road vehicles, is considered the most pressing problem due to the volume of soil that can be carried and the traffic rate in and between susceptible areas.
 Spread on boots and mountain bike tires has also been suggested and probably contributes to new infections locally.
 Animal-facilitated spread is thought to occur, but is localized.

 The United States Forest Service and Bureau of Land Management attempt to prevent Phytophthora spread through road closures, monitoring, research and education.
 Research has focused on determining the dynamics and mechanisms of spread, as well as attempts to breed resistant trees.

 One solution against Phytophtera is known generically as Mancozeb and also commercially known as Dithane (C).

 Commercial preparations of the parasitic fungus Pythium oligandrum are licensed for pest control, and documented to predate many species of Phytophthora.